Will-Carrara/Fallowed-Area-Mapping/docs/data_acquisition.md

             ├── output
             └── cache
 ```
-> In the <i>input<i> directories within each folder labeled according its corresponding year, place the output files of the extractions.
+> In the <i>input</i> directories within each folder labeled according its corresponding year, place the output files of the extractions.